 II.
 Definitions

-a) Electronic money: the term defined as such in the Act on Credit Institutions and Financial Enterprises.
+a.
+Electronic money: the term defined as such in the Act on Credit Institutions and Financial Enterprises.

-b) Card-based electronic money system: the electronic money is stored on a card or other instrument put at the customer’s disposal, or the electronic money stored on the account can be accessed only by these instruments.
+b.
+Card-based electronic money system: the electronic money is stored on a card or other instrument put at the customer’s disposal, or the electronic money stored on the account can be accessed only by these instruments.

-c) Server-based electronic money system: the issuer stores the electronic money on a central server.
+c.
+Server-based electronic money system: the issuer stores the electronic money on a central server.

 III.
 Detailed information related to the completion of the tables